 At Sunday River Maine, the new Spruce Peak triple will open, a complete $2.1 replacement of the old lift (which was not operational last season) will shorten the ride time from 11 minutes to 8 minutes.
-Other improvements at the River, New England’s third largest ski resort, include a beginner-friendly trail “Bear Paw” on Locke Mountain, and the launch of a new Holiday pass- just $299 for peak Christmas skiing Dec 23- Jan 1, available by flash sale thru Sept 15.
+Other improvements at the River, New England’s 3rd largest ski resort, include a beginner-friendly trail “Bear Paw” on Locke Mountain, and the launch of a new Holiday pass- just $299 for peak Christmas New Years skiing Dec 23- Jan 1, available by flash sale thru Nov 17.
+The River opened for skiing November 11 for skiing, 1st in maine, 2nd in the East following Killington on Nov 9!

 Sugarbush Vermont will replace both the Lincoln Peak Village Double chairlift and Mt Ellen’s Sunshine Double chairlift with two new fixed-grip quads.
 Sugarbush also has some very cool new season pass deals, like the For30s at $599, and For20s at $399, and The Boomer for 65-89 midweek just $139.
 Sugarbush is now part of the Mountain Collective Pass, and introduces RFID technology for quick scans at the lifts.